Oxford Biomedica lifts outlook as AstraZeneca ramps up vaccine output

-Oxford Biomedica (OXB.L) on Tuesday doubled the revenue expectation from its COVID-19 vaccine supply deal with AstraZeneca (AZN.L) after the drugmaker commissioned more batches from the company in the second half of 2021.
+(Reuters) - Oxford Biomedica on Tuesday doubled the revenue expectation from its COVID-19 vaccine supply deal with AstraZeneca after the drugmaker commissioned more batches from the company in the second half of 2021.

 Shares of the cell therapy firm, which has an agreement to mass-produce AstraZeneca’s COVID-19 vaccine, rose 6.2% in early trading.